ysadre/FifaWC_Predictions/README.md

 ### Classification Model
 Using the insights gained from my analysis, I developed a classification model to predict the winners of each game until the final to determine the overall winner of the World Cup.
 The model was trained on a subset of the data and tested on the remaining data to ensure its accuracy.
 The model was able to accurately predict Argentina as the winner of the World Cup.

-### Usage
-To use my classification model, follow these steps:

 ### Conclusion
 I hope that my analysis and classification model will provide valuable insights and predictions for the 2022 World Cup.
 Good luck to all the teams competing in the tournament!